 The Learning programme is a pioneering new collaboration between New London Architecture and The City Centre to inspire the next generation about London's built environment, promote the huge range of careers available, and empower young people by giving them a voice in the future shape of their city.

 Working with industry professionals we can provide a unique learning experience for schools that opens up the world of the built environment.

-Our Schools programme is generously supported by The Sackler Trust and consists of and model talks around the City of London's official architectural model, tours of the city and taught sessions linked to the National Curriculum.
-We also offer session at New London Architecture and extracurricular workshops for young people.
+Our Schools programme is generously supported by The Sackler Trust.
+We offer model talks around the City of London's official architectural model, tours of the city and taught sessions linked to the National Curriculum.
+We also offer visits to New London Architecture and extracurricular workshops for young people.

 We work with industry partners and student volunteers with expertise in Architecture, Urban Planning, Engineering and Construction who contribute to our programme through helping us to develop and deliver our workshops.

 A full list of available talks and workshops is below.
 We also offer bespoke sessions in geography, history and creative writing on request.
 All of our sessions can be tailored to the specific needs of a class including SEN.

 We are also part of City Family Arts Network running bespoke sessions at the weekends for schools or charities who wish to bring family groups.

 Half Day: 10.30 - 12.30 or 13.15 - 15.15